antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 * `Type of Output` is used to group different categories of build outputs like binaries, intermediate/generated files, published applications, or NuGet packages, and
 * `Pivots` is used to flatten out all of the different options that are used to differentiate builds, like `Configuration` and `RuntimeIdentifier`.

-* `.artifacts\bin\debug` - The build output path for a simple project when you run `dotnet build`
+* `.artifacts\bin\debug` - The build output path for a simple project when you run `dotnet build`.
-* `.artifacts\obj\debug` - The intermediate output path for a simple project when you run `dotnet build`
+* `.artifacts\obj\debug` - The intermediate output path for a simple project when you run `dotnet build`.
-* `.artifacts\bin\MyApp\debug_net8.0` - The build output path for the `net8.0` build of a multi-targeted project
+* `.artifacts\bin\MyApp\debug_net8.0` - The build output path for the `net8.0` build of a multi-targeted project.
-* `.artifacts\publish\MyApp\release_linux-x64` - The publish path for a simple app when publishing for `linux-x64`
+* `.artifacts\publish\MyApp\release_linux-x64` - The publish path for a simple app when publishing for `linux-x64`.
-* `.artifacts\package\release` - The folder where the release `.nupkg` will be created for a project
+* `.artifacts\package\release` - The folder where the release `.nupkg` will be created for a project.

 We think that this unified output structure addresses concerns that we've heard from users and gives us a foundation we can build on for the future.
-The `Type of Output` and `Pivots` sections enable us to add new kinds of outputs, or new kinds of builds, without drastically changing the layout in the future.
+The `Type of Output` and `Pivots` sections enable us to add new kinds of outputs or builds without drastically changing the layout in the future.
 Anchoring all of the outputs in a single folder makes it easier for tools to include, ignore, or manipulate the build outputs.

 ### `dotnet workload clean` command

 Over the course of several .NET SDK and Visual Studio updates, it's possible for workload packs (the actual units of functionality, tools, and templates that a workload is comprised of) to be left behind.
 This can happen for a number of reasons, but in every case it's confusing for end users.
 Some users go so far as to manually delete workload directories from their SDK install locations, which the SDK team really doesn't recommend!
-Instead of that drastic measure, this preview we've [implemented a new command](https://github.com/dotnet/sdk/pull/30266) to help clean up leftover workload packs.
+Instead of that drastic measure, in this preview we've [implemented a new command](https://github.com/dotnet/sdk/pull/30266) to help clean up leftover workload packs.

 The new command is: